An exhibition of paintings and drawings by Sage Barlow

 June 3 - July 15, 2018

-Home Alone Los Angeles is pleased to present DEAR BODY, a solo exhibition of paintings by Sage Barlow accompanied by poetry by sabrina soyer.
-In its most raw form and application, painting is an extension of the body and its physicality in the world.
-Barlow’s series of process-based, large-scale acrylic paintings were produced over the last two years since her move to Los Angeles.
-Influenced by the energy of southern California, Barlow utilizes an emotional chroma of pink, yellow, and blue hues, her brush forming sharp angles, flat minimal shapes, and textures built through the application of several layers of the thick, viscous, plastic material also known as “paint.”
-Her often non-representational compositions also borrow from the language of the natural world, the most striking being those looking down at her own body; at her pubic hair, vagina and the negative space between her legs.
+Home Alone Los Angeles is pleased to present DEAR BODY, a solo exhibition of paintings by Sage Barlow with a poetry installation by Sabrina Soyer.
+In it’s most raw form and application, what is paint besides an extension of the body?
+Sage Barlow’s series of process-based, large-scale acrylic paintings were produced over the last two years since Barlow’s move to Los Angeles, the energy of which has influenced her palette.
+Utilizing an emotional chroma of pink, yellow, and blue hues, Barlow’s brush forms sharp angles and flat shapes, employing a minimalist perspective through texture built through the application of several layers of the thick, viscous, plastic material also known as “paint.”
+Her sometimes non-representational compositions also borrow from the language of the natural world, the most striking being those looking down at her own body, at her pubic hair, vagina and the negative space between her legs.

-Sage Barlow lives and works in Los Angeles.
-A self-defined colorist and materialist, Barlow received a BS in Fine Arts from Skidmore College and will begin her MFA this fall at Art Center in Pasadena.
-She has exhibited in New York and San Francisco.
+Sage Barlow is an artist living and working in Los Angeles.
+A self-defined “colorist and materialist,” Barlow received a BS in Fine Arts from Skidmore College and will begin her MFA this fall at Art Center in Pasadena.

-sabrina soyer is an artist, writer and educator living in Paris, and the author of the poem “Dear Body.”
-She is a co-founder of The Cheapest University, a free and experimental artist-run academy that hosts workshops and lectures throughout Europe.
+sabrina soyer is an artist and educator living in Paris.
+She is the founder of The Cheapest University, a free and experimental artist-run university that hosts workshops, lectures, activities and publications in Paris and various locations.
 Soyer recently published Confus et symétriques, a chapbook of poetry exploring the genre of the epic poem.